sdil/open-production-web-projects/README.md

 - [Tilex](https://github.com/hashrocket/tilex) - Today I Learned
 - [Cozy Move](https://github.com/cozy/cozy-move) - Wizard for moving a Cozy from one place to another
 - [Leather](https://github.com/nicksergeant/leather) - A super fast money management app.
+- [TextDB](https://github.com/bontaq/textdb) - The whole shaboodle for textdb, a simple data sharing service
+- [Sengoku](https://github.com/stevegrossi/sengoku) - An online Risk-like game built with Elixir and Phoenix LiveView
+- [Logflare](https://github.com/Logflare/logflare) - Never get surprised by a logging bill again.
+Centralized structured logging for Cloudflare, Vercel, Elixir and Javascript.
+- [bytepack.io](https://github.com/dashbitco/bytepack_archive) - Helps you package and deliver software products to developers and enterprises
+- [Pleroma](https://git.pleroma.social/pleroma/pleroma/) - Pleroma is a microblogging server software that can federate (= exchange messages with) other servers that support ActivityPub
+- [Slacktapped](https://github.com/nicksergeant/slacktapped) - Slacktapped is an Elixir app to post Untappd activity to Slack.
+- [Teslamate](https://github.com/adriankumpf/teslamate) - A self-hosted data logger for your Tesla
+- [Devito](https://github.com/supersimple/devito) - An open-source url shortener written in Elixir and Phoenix, with no need for a separate database
+- [Crawly](https://github.com/oltarasenko/crawly) - Crawly, a high-level web crawling & scraping framework for Elixir.
+- [Breethe](https://github.com/simplabs/breethe-server) - Air Quality Data for Locations around the World
+- [Niex](https://github.com/jonklein/niex) - Niex is an interactive Elixir code notebook with support for embedded media and charting, built with Phoenix LiveView
+- [Crimson Commerce](https://github.com/amacgregor/crimson_commerce) - An open-source Ecommerce platform in Elixir and Phoenix

+### Plug

+- [hex.pm](https://github.com/hexpm/hex) - Hex is package manager for the Erlang VM.

+## Java

+- [Airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.
+- [BigBlueButton](https://github.com/bigbluebutton/bigbluebutton) - Complete open source web conferencing system.

+## Crystal

+### Lucky Framework

+- [Kindmetrics](https://github.com/kindmetrics/kindmetrics) - Kindmetrics is an strictly privacy focused web analytics for your website.

+## Clojure

+- [Logseq](https://github.com/logseq/logseq) - A privacy-first, open-source(frontend-only) platform for knowledge sharing and management.

+## C#

+- [Bitwarden](https://github.com/bitwarden/server) - Open source password management solutions for individuals, teams, and business organizations.